IngmarBitter/defenders/md/GodAttributes/GodOmniAbilities.slides.md

 </p>
 <p style="text-align: right; margin-top: -1em; margin-bottom: -2em;">    <em>Psalm 139:7-12 (NKJV)</em></p>

-* Whereever we God, God is there
+* Wherever we go, God is there.
+* Shows God’s care, not just His location
 * We cannot hide nor be lost
-* He is inescapeable and accessible
+* He is both, inescapeable and accessible

 ---